Today I saw a question where it was put to us to answer which is harder to do: letting go, moving on or starting over. What do you think?

 Well, I’ve learnt that fear is that thing which prevents growth and progress in my life.
 Once I realized that society will never fail to be judgmental, that family will always come with opinions, that the world will always be looking in from the outside; my freedom became unstoppable.

-And so, I bottled up that fear and left it at the beginning my tunnel.
+And so, I bottled up that fear and left it at the beginning of my tunnel.

 And in the end, although letting go was hard, there are no regrets because I chose to not be defined by my fear.